Hikipeko/knowledge-garden/University/Winter 2023/EECS 489/Transport Layer 489.md

 ##### Estimating the Round-Trip Time (RTT)

-**SampleRTT**

-The amount of time between when the segment is send and when an acknowledge for it is received.

-Fluctuate from segment to segment.
+**Sample RTT** is the amount of time between when the segment is send and when an acknowledge for it is received.
+It fluctuates from segment to segment.

-**EstimatedRTT**
+**Estimated RTT** is a running average of sample RTT.
 $$
 \text{EstimatedRTT} = (1-\alpha) \cdot  \text{EstimatedRTT} + \alpha \cdot \text{SampleRTT}
 $$
 The recommended value of $\alpha$ is 0.125.

-**DevRTT**

-Estimate of variability of the RTT.
+**Dev RTT** is the estimation of variability of the RTT.
 $$
 \text{DevRTT} = (1-\beta) \cdot  \text{DevRTT} + \beta \cdot |\text{SampleRTT} - \text{EstimatedRTT}|
 $$
 The recommended value of $\beta$ is 0.25.

+##### Setting and Managing the Retransmission Timeout Interval

 **Timeout Interval**
 $$